matrix-org/synapse/docs/log_contexts.md

 So, both ends of the awaitable chain have now dropped their references, and the awaitable chain is now orphaned, and will be garbage-collected at some point.
-Note that `await_something_interesting` is a generator function, and when Python garbage-collects generator functions, it gives them a chance to clean up by making the `yield` raise a `GeneratorExit` exception.
+Note that `await_something_interesting` is a coroutine, which Python implements as a generator function.
+When Python garbage-collects generator functions, it gives them a chance to clean up by making the `async` (or `yield`) raise a `GeneratorExit` exception.
 In our case, that means that the `__exit__` handler of `PreserveLoggingContext` will carefully restore the request context, but there is now nothing waiting for its return, so the request context is